wpernath/quarkus-grumpycat/gitops/README.md

-# Getting GitOps.
-## GitOps sample
+# GitOps Setup

-This is the sample discussed in chapter 5.
-It's about using Tekton and ArgoCD.

 You have to do the following three steps in order to setup the environment.
+If you want to understand what is going on here, please have a look at the following book, which you can download for free [here](https://developers.redhat.com/e-books/getting-gitops-practical-platform-openshift-argo-cd-and-tekton)

 ## 1. Prepare your environment